bbauska/CSS-Notes4Pros/README.md

 ## Section 16.5: Perfectly aligned buttons inside cards with flexbox

-> It\'s a regular pattern in design these days to vertically align
+> It&apos;s a regular pattern in design these days to vertically align
 > **call to actions** inside its containing cards like this:

 ![](./images/media/image47.jpg){width="7.48037510936133in"